Elevating Teachers to Teacher Leaders

 The issue: Minority teachers are a declining share of the teacher workforce and the gap between the percentage of Latino teachers and students is larger than for any other racial or ethnic group.

-12% of American Education Leaders are Minorities
+*8.9% of American Education Leaders of Schools (principals) are Hispanic

 Minority Teacher Leaders may help mitigate feelings of isolation, frustration, and fatigue often experienced by teachers of color, which contributes to them abandoning the teaching profession.
 Serving as mentors by sharing experiences as well as offering productive strategies, well-equipped Minority Teacher Leaders serve as a significant tool to assist with the increase of minority teachers in the classroom.

 The solution: TWL TTL (teach to lead) Program